cajun-code/game_dev_ruby_book/tic_tac_toe.rst

   7 tests, 28 assertions, 1 failures, 0 errors

 Ok, what did I do wrong?
-The ansower is nothing.
-The old trick of initalizing the array in a loop is wasted code.
+The answer is nothing.
+The old trick of initializing the array in a loop is wasted code.
 This comes from Java and C++ where not doing this would be an error.  so this is one instance I would say we need to adjust the test.
 I personally am not a fan of adjusting the test.
 The only time adjust the test is ok if for some reason the code that it was testing in no longer valid.
 Also we need to remove the size method from the board.
-It is a nother fallback to java when that method would be necessary.
+It is another fallback to java when that method would be necessary.
 Lets make comment out the size method in the board class:

 .. code-block:: ruby